Om Telolet Om

 An Efisiensi bus (branded with SatelQu logo), which is considered as an inspiration for telolet horn sound.

 Om Telolet Om (also known as #OmTeloletOm) is a social media meme that depicts Indonesian youths' excitement when a bus driver honks a modified horn in a rhythmic manner as they pass by.
-This phenomenon becomes popular after a video was uploaded to social media taken in Jepara, Central Java.
-The video shows a group of youths standing at the side of a road waiting for a bus to pass by.
-As the bus comes near them, they will shout “Om Telolet Om”, sometimes when holding a paper with the phrase written on it.
+This phenomenon gained popularity after a video showing a group of youths waiting roadside for a passing bus in Jepara, Central Java was uploaded to social media.
+In practice, a crowd would shout "Om Telolet Om" at passing buses, often while holding a piece of paper with the phrase written on it.

 The word om is a term that originally means “uncle”, but it can be used in general to address older men akin to “sir”; telolet on the other hand is onomatopoeic describing the rhythmatic sound of horns found in most Indonesian bus models while some simply produce a simple “honk”.
 In short, the phrase "om, telolet, om" (roughly "Honk the horn!") signals bus and truck drivers to blare their horns mirroring the "trucker salute", an arm-pumping gesture for a similar purpose common in Canada, the U.S. and even Europe.